corkami/formats/image/gif89a.md

 Note that the physical packing arrangement will change as the number of bits per compression code change but the concept remains the same.

-PACKAGE THE BYTES
+## Package the bytes

 Once the bytes have been created, they are grouped into blocks for output by preceding each block of 0 to 255 bytes with a character count byte.
 A block with a zero byte count terminates the Raster Data stream for a given image.
 These blocks are what are actually output for the GIF image.
 This block format has the side effect of allowing a decoding program the ability to read past the actual image data if necessary by reading block counts and then skipping over the data.

-FURTHER READING
+## Further reading

-- [1] Ziv, J. and Lempel, A. : "A Universal Algorithm for Sequential Data Compression", IEEE Transactions on Information Theory, May 1977.
+1. Ziv, J. and Lempel, A. : "A Universal Algorithm for Sequential Data Compression", IEEE Transactions on Information Theory, May 1977.
-- [2] Welch, T. : "A Technique for High-Performance Data Compression", Computer, June 1984.
+2. Welch, T. : "A Technique for High-Performance Data Compression", Computer, June 1984.
-- [3] Nelson, M.R. : "LZW Data Compression", Dr. Dobb's Journal, October 1989.
+3. Nelson, M.R. : "LZW Data Compression", Dr. Dobb's Journal, October 1989.

 # Appendix G. On-line Capabilities Dialogue